Splizard/buildacity/Readme.md

 ## Quick Rundown
 You've been employed by a company with plenty of energy to sell but no customers to sell it to!
-It's your job to Build a City so that you can make some cash!
+It's your jobz to Build a City so that you can make some cash!

 ## Quick Start